![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 traitor in France.
 As a reaction to "infatuation of public opinion" Rolland wrote the play Liluli (1919), a satire on

 war.
-"You cannot, of course, keep off suffering by laughter," Rolland said in Colas Breugnon, "but a Frenchman will always meet pain with a smile, and sad or merry you will find he has his eyes wide open." (ibid, translated by Katherine Miller, p.
+"You cannot, of course, keep off suffering by laughter," Rolland said in Colas Breugnon, "but a Frenchman will always meet pain with a smile, and sad or merry you will find he has his eyes wide open."
+(Colas Breugnon, translated by Katherine Miller, New York: Henry Holt and Company, 1919, p.
 177) From 1914 Rolland lived principally in Switzerland.
 Many other writers and artists also moved to Zurich, among them James Joyce, who wrote there much of Ulysses.
 After the war, Rolland's plays were more popular in Germany than in France.
 Their declamatory, didactic nature probably influenced Brecht's concept of epic theatre.
 To protect his intellectual freedom, Rolland did not join Henri Barbusse's (1873-1935) Clarté movement.
 Barbusse shared his antiwar views but Rolland dismissed Clarté as undemocratic and inefficient.
-(Uncertain Paths to Freedom: Russia and China, 1919-22 by Bertrand Russell, edited by Richard A. Rempel and Beryl Haslam, 2000, p.
+(Uncertain Paths to Freedom: Russia and China, 1919-22 by Bertrand Russell, edited by Richard A. Rempel and Beryl Haslam, London and New York: Routledge, 2000, p.
 118) Rolland had lost his religious faith as a young man.
 Influenced by the thought of Spinoza, he adopted a pantheistic faith in

 nature.
 Although Rolland welcomed the international Socialist movement, he never was a member of the Communist